eyantra/ey-mooc-grader-releases/README.md

 ### Releases

-Checkout this page to get the latest release of e-Yantra MOOC Grader App.
+Checkout [this](https://github.com/eyantra/ey-mooc-grader-releases/releases/latest) page to get the latest release of e-Yantra MOOC Grader App.

+### Changelog

+Refer the [CHANGELOG](CHANGELOG.md) to know more on the recent updates and versions of the e-Yantra MOOC Grader App.